ansonphong/postworld/js/README.md

 - __Status__ : In development (phongmedia) // October 8, 2013

 #### Description
-- Loads a field on the Edit/Publish Post page
+- Loads a form field on
+  - Edit/Publish Post page
+  - Search Panel
 - Renders the input field in the DOM
 - Pre-populates it with default/saved data